tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 ---

-### 10. Instructor Do: Storing, Catching, Withdrawing Ether (10 min)
+### 10. Instructor Do: Storing, Catching, Withdrawing ether (10 min)

-In this activity, we will demonstrate how to add functions for depositing Ether, withdrawing Ether, and a default `fallback` function that can be used to catch Ether sent from outside a function call.
+In this activity, we will demonstrate how to add functions for depositing ether, withdrawing ether, and a default `fallback` function that can be used to catch ether sent from outside a function call.
 The `payable` modifier will be introduced and added to payable functions as well as to payable addresses in the contract.

 Earlier in the day, we built a simple contract that stored variables representing a rewards/bank account balance.
 Let's take that a step further and build a JointSavings account smart contract that allows two addresses to manage a savings account.